 Andrew Heck, Psy.D., ABPP

 Dr. Heck is a nationally renowned clinical geropsychologist, educator, trainer, and administrator.
 He holds dual board certification through the American Board of Professional Psychology in both Clinical Psychology (2005) and Geropsychology (2013; founding member).
-He has worked with Virginia’s public sector mental health system overseeing clinical operations at a geriatric mental health facility and holds clinical faculty appointments in the Departments of Gerontology and Pharmacy at Virginia Commonwealth University.
-He has testified to the U.S. Senate on Geropsychology Training Funding issues, and is past-President and current member of the Board of Directors for the Council of Professional Geropsychology Training Programs (CoPGTP), an international geropsychology training organization.
-He also serves on the Board of Directors for the Kadamba Foundation, a Washington, D.C.-based organization dedicated to improving the lives of caregivers.
+He spent 17 years as a clinician and administrator at Piedmont Geriatric Hospital in Virginia’s public mental health system, and has held clinical faculty appointments in the Departments of Gerontology, Psychiatry, Psychology and Pharmacy at Virginia Commonwealth University.
+He has briefed members of the U.S. Senate on Geropsychology Training Funding issues, and is past-President and current member of the Board of Directors for the Council of Professional Geropsychology Training Programs (CoPGTP), an international geropsychology training organization.
+He is a founding member of the American Board of Geropsychology, an organization that governs specialty certification for psychologists working with older adults, and currently serves on its board of directors.
+Dr. Heck has undertaken national speaking tours on geriatric mental health in both the United States and Australia.
+He is the co-editor of the textbook, Forensic Geropsychology: Practice Essentials (published through the American Psychological Association), which is the first text that comprehensively addresses the interface between geriatric psychology and the legal system.
+He was named Alumnus of the Year by the University of Indianapolis School of Psychology (2014) and was the recipient of the American Board of Professional Psychology’s annual Geropsychology award for services to the field.
 Dr. Heck’s particular areas of professional interest include clinical training and supervision, dementia evaluation, decision-making competency and capacity, behavioral treatment, and ethics in working with the elderly.
 In his spare time, Andrew enjoys playing sports with his son, singing and playing in a Richmond-based rock cover band and woodworking in his home workshop.

 Courtney Petley, LCSW, C-ASWCM